-The summer months are right around the corner, and nothing says #summerdaze quite like a backyard barbecue, especially when you have plant-based recipes like these.
+Nothing says warm weather eats quite like a backyard barbecue, especially when you have plant-based recipes like these.

-So get your aprons on and your cooking tongs out.
-For a quintessential summer feast, whip up these plant-based barbecue recipes by Lisa Rice, the Senior Health Mentor and Director of Content and Promotion for WeHeal, a new transformative healthcare model founded by Dr. Matthew Lederman and Dr. Alona Pulde, the pioneering physicians from the groundbreaking film Forks Over Knives.
+Get your aprons on and your cooking tongs out.
+For a quintessential barbecue feast, whip up these plant-based recipes by Lisa Rice, the Senior Health Mentor and Director of Content and Promotion for WeHeal, a new transformative healthcare model founded by Dr. Matthew Lederman and Dr. Alona Pulde, the pioneering physicians from the groundbreaking film Forks Over Knives.

 Vegan barbecue spread